Skip to main content

 • Budget for the application year

-• Financial statements (most recently confirmed, 2021 or 2022)
+• Financial statements (most recently confirmed, the previous year or the year before)

-• Audit report (most recently confirmed, 2021 or 2022)
+• Audit report (most recently confirmed, the previous year or the year before)

-• Annual report (most recently confirmed, 2021 or 2022)
+• Annual report (most recently confirmed, the previous year or the year before)

 If the applicant has not previously applied for any grants from the City of Helsinki or if any of the relevant information has changed, the following documents must also be attached to the application: